NishantRai567/NishantRai567.github.io/_posts/2025-02-06-Netlfix_Content_Analysis_and_Strategic_Insights_with_SQL.md

 ## Project Overview

-This project explores and analyzes Netflix's movie and TV show data using SQL.
-It uncovers trends in content types, production countries, release years, and more to gain insights into Netflix's evolving catalog.
+This project analySes Netflix’s extensive catalog of movies and TV shows using SQL.
+By examining key attributes such as content types, production countries, release years, and genres, it uncovers patterns and trends that highlight Netflix's evolving content strategy.
+The insights gained provide a deeper understanding of how Netflix’s catalogue has grown and diversified over time, as well as how global production and genre preferences have shaped the platform’s offerings.

 ## 🎯 Goals and Objectives
 - Determine the most popular content type each year.